facette/docs/content/docs/usage.md

  * `info`
  * `debug`

-To run the server, simply execute the command:
+To run the server, simply execute the command (`facette` doesn't need to be run as root unless you specify a `bind` port lower than 1024):

 ```
-facette -c path/to/facette.json
+$ facette -c path/to/facette.json
 ```

 <span class="fa fa-info-circle"></span> If the path to the configuration file is omitted, the default
 `/etc/facette/facette.json` one will be loaded.
-If the path to log file is omitted, output will be written to *stderr*.
+If the path to the log file is omitted, output will be written to *stderr*.

+Distribution packages usually provide an init script to manage the service, please refer to your distribution-specific service management system.